srl-labs/learn-srlinux/docs/blog/posts/2023/sr-linux-kubernetes-anycast-lab.md

     URI: /
     Request ID: b90bf4f35d2faf08db6724c6d837da21
     ```
     It took 3 requests to see a different pod serving our request, anyhow we again see cluster1 and cluster1-m02 nodes serving our requests.
-Issuing more requests eventually show that all three pods are serving our requests.
+Issuing more requests eventually shows that all three pods are serving our requests.

 === "client4"
     From client4, connected to leaf4, we also reach the VIP and can see our traffic load balanced to node2 and node3